imoran/Twitter/README.md

 Describe any challenges encountered while building the app.
 <br>
 The hardest thing for me was implementing the increment of both likes and retweets.
+I'm definitely looking forward to extending the app, as I feel like I have a lot more to do. '

 ## License